wayneIBM/vpc-on-classic/errors.md

 ## reserved_ip_owned_by_provider
 **Message**: The specified reserved IP is owned by the provider.

-To see a list of reserved IPs, use the `GET /v1/subnets/{subnet_id}/reserved_ips` API, or the CLI command `ibmcloud is subnet-reserved-ip` and make sure that the specified reserved ip is not own by a provider.
+To see a list of reserved IPs, use the `GET /v1/subnets/{subnet_id}/reserved_ips` API, or the CLI command `ibmcloud is subnet-reserved-ip` and make sure that the specified reserved IP is not owned by a provider.

 ## address_is_already_reserved
 **Message**: The specified address is already reserved on the subnet.